onepowerLS/Combined-data/README.md

 2. Put all the excel files from which you want to copy data in the inner folder

-3. In the same level as the python script and the inner folder, put the first output (excel) file with "uGrid" in its name, eg RIB_01_Lebona_uGrid_20220411.xlsx, uGridPlan1.xlsx, etc
+3. At the same level as the python script and the inner folder, put the first output (excel) file with "uGrid" in its name, eg RIB_01_Lebona_uGrid_20220411.xlsx, uGridPlan1.xlsx, etc

 4. Run the script and put the name of the inner folder as the first argument